ritza-co/CodeCapsules/serverlessFirstSteps/Hosting-your-portfolio-online-the-easy-way:-an-introduction-to-CodeCapsules.io/Hosting-your-portfolio-online-the-easy-way:-an-introduction-to-CodeCapsules.io.md

 # Hosting your portfolio online the easy way: an introduction to CodeCapsules.io

 Deploying a web application to a production environment is complex.
-Traditionally you must set up a server and micromanage the tasks associated with hosting one: choosing the servers' operating system, editing its configurations, and monitoring the server to ensure it is running.
+Traditionally one must set up and micromanage the tasks associated with hosting a server: choosing the servers' operating system, editing its configurations, and monitoring the server to ensure it is running.

 This time-consuming process is no longer necessary.
 In this lesson, you'll learn how to create a portfolio and host it on [CodeCapsules](https://codecapsules.io/), a Platform as a Service (PaaS), which: